Uber driver speaks out after wanted man takes his life in SUV with US Marshals in pursuit

 Samuel said this incident has affected his driving and his mental health.

-“Listen, every time I drive, and I look in the mirror, I see him in the back of my car with blood dripping.
+“Listen, every time I drive, and I look in the mirror, I see him in the back of the car with blood dripping.
 No, I’m not OK,” he said.

 Samuel said he has been driving for Uber for seven years, and he said he has never had a problem before.
 He is now seeking treatment for his mental health.